JERlabs/JERonimo/DESIGN.md

 Constructor
 -----------
-- take initial X, Y, magnitude, and direction.
+- take initial X, Y.
+- take initial Magnitude and Direction (x and y will have to have different types from mag and dir

 Methods
 -------
 - getX() - May be changed to just x()
 - getY() - ""
+- getMagnitude()
+- getDirection()